mco-gh/mco.dev/content/post/politics/qanon.md

 coverImage = "/img/qanon.png"
 +++

-This is a great read in case you ever wondered what it might be like to challenge a conspiracy mongering, hate spewing, xenophobic candidate for US Congress.
+This is a great read from the Washington Post in case you ever wondered what it might be like to challenge a conspiracy mongering, hate spewing, xenophobic candidate for US Congress.

 <!--more-->